-The Qraya Salt Experiment
+The Qraya Salt Experiment.
+Reenacting Salt Production Processes of Protohistoric Mesopotamia

-PROOFS

-Beatrice Hopkinson

-Giorgio Buccellati
+Beatrice Hopkinson, Giorgio Buccellati Cotsen Institute of Archaeology, UCLA

 Abstract

 Qraya is a small site on the middle Euphrates in Western Syria: excavations carried out between 1977 and 1984 gave abundant evidence for late fourth millennium occupation.
 The diminutive size of the site and the lack of monumental architecture indicates that this was not an urban site; and yet, some of the vessels, in particular the so-called beveled rim bowls, were found in very large quantities, such as are normally associated with large scale activities typical of early urbanism.
 An experiment was carried out in 1989 to test the hypothesis that these vessels could be used in the production of salt destined for the large contemporary cities in the north (where salt was lacking).
 At Qraya, salt could be procured in raw form in the nearby playas of Bouara, and could be processed easily with the abundant water from the Euphrates river.
 The experiment was successful, and it is presented here in full detail.
 The whole inventory of artifacts found at the site can be explained in function of the process entailed in the production of salt.
 The beveled rim bowls, in particular, can be seen to have served as ideal vessels for both the production and the conservation of salt.
 Importantly, this speaks to a unusual trade model, one that was initiated by the cities in the north specifically to exploit a distant natural resource (the salt from the playa), by processing it and shipping it to the cities in the north.